matsinet/nodejs-express-api-curriculum/Chapter_4/README.md

 ## Testing

 In order to test this, we are going to use Insomnia to retrieve the data.
 First, startup your server by `cd`ing into the `examples/` directory and running `node read.js` or by doing the same wherever you saved your file.
-Open up a new tab in Insomnia and enter `http://localhost:3000/posts`.
+Open up a new request in Insomnia and enter `http://localhost:3000/posts` leaving the request type as `GET`.

-When you click "Send" you should see a list of all the different posts that you have saved in your database.
+When you click "Send" you should see a list of all the different posts that you have saved in your database with their associated IDs added to the data you sent to the database.

 << [Chapter 3: Let's Create!](../Chapter_3/README.md) || [Home](../README.md) || [Chapter 5: Updating a Record](../Chapter_5/README.md) >>